remotefs-rs/remotefs-rs-ftp/CONTRIBUTING.md

 4. **Comments are useful**: Many people say that the code should be that simple to talk by itself about what it does, and comments should then be useless.
 I personally don't agree.
 I'm not saying they're wrong, but I'm just saying that this approach has, in my personal opinion, many aspects which are underrated:
    1. What's obvious for me, might not be for the others.
    2. Our capacity to work on a code depends mostly on **time and experience**, not on complexity: I'm not denying complexity matter, but the most decisive factor when working on code is the experience we've acquired working on it and the time we've spent.
 As the author of the project, I know the project like the back of my hands, but if I didn't work on it for a year, then I would probably have some problems in working on it again as the same speed as before.
 And do you know what's really time-saving in these cases?
 Comments.

+## Run test units

+In case you want to test the aws s3 client, you need to follow these steps:

+1. Put in your environment variables the following values:

+    - `AWS_S3_BUCKET`: name of your s3 bucket
+    - `AWS_S3_REGION`: the region assigned to your s3 bucket
+    - `AWS_ACCESS_KEY_ID`: your access key ID
+    - `AWS_SECRET_ACCESS_KEY`: your aws secret access key

+2. Run tests with `cargo test --features with-s3-ci`

+> ⚠️ The aws-s3 client test units sends about ~ 100 GET requests to your s3 bucket.
+> ❗ The author of the library is not in any case responsible for ANY additional cost requested by Amazon caused by testing this library.

 ---